FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2022.md

 Circulated, Chief Executive’s Reports for the months of March and April, 2022.

-The Reports were noted by the Council.---
+The Reports were noted by the Council.
+---
 (b)

 **Unaudited Annual Financial Statement 2021** **–** **Limerick City and County Council**